WGOG

 WGOG (101.7 FM) is a commercial American radio station licensed by the Federal Communications Commission (FCC) to serve the tri-county area of Oconee, Pickens, and Anderson, South Carolina.
 The official city of license, and studio location, is Walhalla, South Carolina.
 WGOG is owned by Appalachian Broadcasting Co., Inc.

-WGOG broadcasts a country music format and carries syndicated programing from Westwood One and ABC Radio News/United Stations Radio Network, and broadcasts local sports talk programming and news.
+WGOG broadcasts a country music format and carries syndicated programing from Westwood One and ABC Radio News/United Stations Radio Network, and broadcasts local Walhalla Razorbacks football with sports news on The Golden Corner Morning Show.